Search

 Not sure which one fits you best?
 You can always skip ahead to Help Me Choose and we’ll work it through with you.

-This is the “how it works” part – in plain language.
-You don’t need to memorise the tech; just get a feel for which approach matches your situation.
+This is the “how it works” part — in plain language.
+You don’t need to memorise the tech; you just need a feel for which approach fits your situation.

 Self-contained composting toilets

-What they are: The toilet and composting chamber are in a single unit that sits on the floor.
+What they are: The toilet and composting chamber are in a single on-floor unit.

-Why people like them: Simple to install, no septic tank, very compact and often the most affordable way to start.
+Why people like them: They are simple to install, very compact, and often the most affordable way to begin.

-Good to know: You’ll empty a container or chamber more often than with bigger under-floor systems.
+Good to know: You will empty a container or chamber more often than with larger under-floor systems.

 Batch (swap-out chamber) systems

 What they are: Dry toilets with multiple composting chambers.
-When one is full, you swap to an empty one and let the full one finish composting.
+When one fills, you switch to an empty one and let the full one finish composting.

-Best for: Baches, lifestyle blocks and off-grid homes with on-and-off use.
+Best for: Tiny homes, baches, lifestyle blocks, and off-grid homes with low-to-medium full-time use or higher part-time use.

-Good to know: You’ll handle chamber changes from time to time, so plan access and lifting around your site.
+Good to know: You will handle chamber changes from time to time, so access and site layout should be thought through early.

 Split / continuous systems

-Pedestal upstairs, larger chamber under or beside the building
+Pedestal in the bathroom, larger chamber under or beside the building

-What they are: A “normal” pedestal in the bathroom connected to a larger composting tank below or nearby.
+What they are: A more conventional-feeling pedestal inside connected to a larger composting chamber elsewhere.

-Why people like them: More volume = less frequent emptying, better composting and a very “normal toilet” feel.
+Why people like them: More chamber volume usually means less frequent emptying and an easier day-to-day experience.

 High-capacity / public-use systems

-What they are: Larger chambers or vaulted systems designed for heavy traffic and shared facilities.
+What they are: Larger chamber or vaulted systems designed for heavier traffic and shared facilities.

-Step 3 Check water, power and how off-grid you want to be
+Check water, power, and how off-grid you want to be

 Quick recap of your composting toilet choice